bitpay/wallet/README.md

 original extended public keys.
 Each participant keeps their own private keys locally.
 Private keys are not shared.
 Private keys are used to sign transaction proposals to make a payment from the shared wallet.

+Addresses are generated using the procedure described on [https://github.com/maraoz/bips/blob/master/bip-NNNN.mediawiki].

 Serverless web
 --------------
 *Copay* software does not need an application server to run.
 All the software is implemented in client-side